 2. You eat at home a lot – Recipe boxes aren’t going to work for you if you eat out a lot or aren’t home most nights.
 If you tend to be at home most evenings they can be a great way of eating healthy, having controlled portions & best of all they are a great way to stop you from heading at the local shop on the way home from work and spending £10 a night on random ingredients that will sit in the back of the fridge for weeks!

 A mystery dining guest is someone who is ‘employed’ to eat out and give feedback about their visit usually via an online report.
-Sometimes they even pay you for the ‘work’ you’ve done.
-You can apply to do so via a website such as Mystery Dining T’s and C’s apply!
+Sometimes they even pay you for the ‘work’ you’ve done as well as your free meal.
+You can apply to do so via a website such as Mystery Dining and Market Force.
+T’s and C’s apply!